cpulvermacher/time-travel/README.md

 frontend JavaScript applications.

 ## Usage
-- Click the extension icon in the toolbar
+- Click the extension icon in the toolbar.
 - Enter the date and time you want to set and confirm, e.g.:
   - "2023-04-27 12:40" (local time)
   - "2023-04-27T12:40Z" (UTC)
   - "2023-04-27" (midnight local time)
-- When first activating the extension on a tab, click Reload when prompted
+- When first activating the extension on a tab, click Reload when prompted.
-- 🎉 Any JavaScript `Date` object will now return the constant date/time you set!
+- 🎉 Any JavaScript `Date` object will now return the fake date/time you set!

 To restore the system time, click the extension icon again and press Reset.